 Bingo.
 Everything is completely localised and we don’t have the InstallLanguage issue!
 As a sanity check, I managed to IPU to 2004 using en-us media with no issues.

 My task sequence steps in lab for that looks like the below.
-I tweaked some of the steps for the group “Set Default Language” compared to the PFE blog post.
+As I mentioned earlier, I tweaked some of the steps for the group “Set Default Language” compared to the PFE blog post.

-The only drawback is that because we’ve installed a LP, we still need to reinstall the latest cumulative update because the start menu search is broken until you do that.
+The only drawback with this approach is that because we’ve installed a LP, we still need to reinstall the latest cumulative update because the start menu search is broken until you do that.

 However if build time is important to you, or you just don’t/can’t install software updates during OSD, then your only option is offline servicing.
 This enables you to inject all languages items (LP, LXP and FoD, which we will get on to next) directly in to the WIM.
 Once complete, you load the new Operating System Image into ConfigMgr.

 Something like David Segura‘s fantastic OSDBuilder is a great example of a community tool for servicing WIMs offline.
 His posts on building a Windows 10 MultiLang baseline with OSDBuilder highlights the importance of not applying updates to your WIM before you install the LPs or LXPs.
 I recommend using the RTM version of any Windows 10 you’re looking to service.

 I’ve been able to reproduce a reported issue where if we install en-gb (LP + LXP) over en-us (as base language) using the guidelines in this blog post.
 You will see strange things immediately after OSD: